Cycling among the castles of the lowlands and the vineyards of the Tidone Valley

 • Fourth stop - Sarmato Sarmato

-Having resumed the two wheels, we head toward Sarmato.
+Having resumed on two wheels, we head toward Sarmato.
 Our advice is to pass through Santimento, a small town with the inevitable church and a bit off to the side the castle that belonged to the Scotti family and later passed to the bishop of Piacenza.

 We then continue toward the embankment and skirting the Tidone stream take the main road to Sarmato.